BFergerson/jvm_mechanic/README.md

  - Is work stream processing degradation due to application or server code?
  - Which work stream method(s) are most susceptible to performance degradation?
  - To what degree do work stream method(s) experiencing degradation cause others method(s) to degrade?

-## Todo
- - Basic events in Byteman
- - Determine all data points to collect
- - Determine method of collection for method invocations related to work stream
- - Process to turn collection of method invocations into rules which will inject the proper events
- - Event processor/log
- - Find fast stream to file library
- - Find function flow diagram library
- - Process to tail data stream and make necessary calculations to create insights/charts
- - Process to turn file/stream into DB table(s)